 It is helpful to make two photocopies of these and other important documents before you leave home.
 Bring one copy with you (stored separately from the originals) and leave another copy at home with your family or friends in case of an emergency.
 We suggest that you carry your passport/visa in an inside pocket.

 Below are a few general tips to help you prepare for travel.
-In addition, you should consult the Cornell handbook for students studying abroad during the fall or spring semesters.
+In addition, you should consult the Cornell Global Learning website.
 Although much of the information in this publication does not apply to Summer/Winter Session students, the more general sections on money, health and safety, and international travel may be helpful.

 - You do not need to bring sheets, pillows, towels, blankets, etc. The rooms at the Olimpia come fully equipped with these necessities.
 However, you will need to buy toilet paper at the supermercato once you arrive.